 The world of magnetic tiles can be confusing.
 I know when I made my first purchase I was unsure where to start – there are so many options of magnetic tiles to choose from.
 So I want to make it simple by giving you my thoughts on the two brands that we own and have tried out.

-Here is a simple breakdown of the features of the Magna Tiles brand, and the cheaper Alternative Actrinic brand in the UK:
+Here is a simple breakdown of the features of the Magna Tiles brand, and the cheaper Alternative brands (like Actrinic in the UK):

 The above table is based on the exact products mentioned.
 There will be differences depending on which set you decided to purchase – but this gives a good overall indication of the differences between the two brands, and what you are paying for.